scala/docs.scala-lang/_overviews/tutorials/binary-compatibility-for-library-authors.md

 ![Initial dependency graph]({{ site.baseurl }}/resources/images/library-author-guide/before_update.png){: style="width: 280px; margin: auto; display: block;"}

-Some time later, we see `B v1.1.0` is now available and we upgraded the version in our `build.sbt`.
-Our code compiles and seems to work so we push it to production and goes home for dinner.
+Some time later, we see `B v1.1.0` is available and upgrade its version in our build.sbt.
+Our code compiles and seems to work so we push it to production and go home for dinner.

 Unfortunately at 2am, we got frantic calls from customers saying that our App is broken!
 Looking at the logs, you find lots of `NoSuchMethodError` is being thrown by some code in `A`!